Generation of hyperentangled states and two-dimensional quantum walks using $J$- ($q$)- plates and polarization beamsplitters: Two-dimensional quantum walk

 \section{Two-dimensional quantum walk}

 In this section we show the equivalence between the alternate and Pauli walks for any arbitrary choice of coin operator in SU(2).
-We also propose modified Pauli walk and discuss its implementation in optical setting using $J$-plates and PBS for a particular choice of SU(2) parameters.
+We also propose modified Pauli walk and discuss its implementation in optical setting using {$J$-plate + 2 variable waveplates} and PBS for a particular choice of SU(2) parameters.
 To quantify hyperentanglement, we use entanglement negativity which measures entanglement between any two of three DoF.

 { \bf Mathematical framework\,:} Quantum walk in 2D can be implemented using 2D coin operator and shift operators in $x$ and $y$-directions\,\citep{chandru2010,chandru2013,franco2011}.
 We define coin operator as $\hat{C}_{\boldsymbol \sigma}$\,[Eq.\,(\ref{oq2})], and shift operators can be defined as